 - Try to ensure your child eats a healthy dinner.

-- Get your child into bed at the normal time to make sure he gets a good night’s sleep.
+- Get your child into bed in enough time to make sure he gets a good night’s sleep.
+If your child doesn’t sleep well, this might affect his experience the next day, so let the carers know.

-- Pack all the things your child needs, including bottles, formula, nappies, hat, spare clothes, food (unless provided by the centre), medicines and medical record.
-Packing special comfort items if the setting allows them – such as cuddly toys, blankets or books, or a family picture – is also a good idea.
+- Pack all the things your child needs, including bottles, formula, nappies, hat, spare clothes, food (unless provided by the child care service), medicines and medical record.
+Packing special comfort items if the setting allows them – like cuddly toys, blankets or books, or a family picture – is also a good idea.

 The first few weeks at child care